guides

 - Quarterly: revisit your archive plan.
 Are there branches of the family underrepresented?
 Do you need more photos, documents, or interviews?
 Update your roadmap and assign new tasks.

 Consider creating a reunion “continuity binder” that stores the schedule, prompts used, station layouts, and feedback.
-Future organisers can start from this foundation rather than rebuilding from scratch.
+Future organizers can start from this foundation rather than rebuilding from scratch.

 Troubleshooting common challenges